fukata/network-latest-posts/readme.txt

 * @post_ignore        : Post ID(s) to ignore (default null) comma separated values ex: 1 or 1,2,3 > ignore posts ID 1 or 1,2,3 (post ID 1 = Hello World)

 == Changelog ==

+= 3.5.1 =
+* Added catch to avoid warnings when NLPosts can't find posts matching your parameters.
+Now it will display a message letting you know, no posts matching your criteria were found.

 = 3.5 =
 * Added parameter display_content which allows you to display posts content instead of excerpts, minor bug fixes